piku235/JungiThemeBundle/Resources/doc/index.md

 As you see in the title the RESS is nothing else than the RWD.
 The RESS additionally provides server components to facilitate many things which occurs at the frontend side.
-For example generating an image which will fit dimensions of a mobile device display gives us the reduction of a bandwidth and a faster page execution.
+For example generating an image which will fit dimensions of a mobile device display gives us the reduction of bandwidth and faster page execution.
 You can learn more from this [article](http://www.lukew.com/ff/entry.asp?1392) written by Luke Wroblewski.

 [Go here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/ress.md)